bazel-contrib/rules_nodejs/docs/changing-rules.md

 ```

 ## Patching the rules_nodejs release

-`rules_nodejs` has a distribution format which is a tgz published to GitHub, and this can make it tricky to make casual changes without forking the project and building your own release artifacts.

 Bazel has a handy patching mechanism that lets you easily apply a local patch to the release artifact for built-in rules: [the `patches` attribute to `http_archive`](https://docs.bazel.build/versions/master/repo/http.html#attributes).